muratk3n/thirdwave/en/2019/05/slippage.md

 Want

-The boat looks scifi.
+The boat looks so scifi.
 Fantastic design.
 To reemphasize, this boat, the Energy Observer, does not need external refueling.
 It generates its own fuel (from sun, stored as H2).
 This is reality.
 Right now.
 Other needs; for water, it could be distilled, food, make from air, or fish.
 One could live on this thing for a very long time.

 [Post](https://twitter.com/GasNaturally/status/1125736725928644608)